nmendozavd/trivia_tandem/README.md

 * I utilized `create-react-app` to implement my Trivia app
 * In order to meet acceptance criteria:
     * I implemented a shuffle function to randmonly select and not repeat questions in a round
-    * I implemented an alert box to display the correct answer and properly updates score by utilizing a check answer function
+    * I implemented an alert box to display the correct answer and utilized a check answer function to update score
     * If user selects correct answer, next question is presented
     * User only sees final score when a round is complete

 ## Testing

 * A total of 9 tests with 5 suites were made using `JEST`
 * Every component has a corresponding test file (`App.jsx/App.test.jsx`)
 * You can run `npm test` to run the suite of tests

+## Additional Considerations

+If I had additiona time I would:
+* Implement further tests on individual functions that update state (`shuffleQuestions()`, `answerButton()`, `checkAnswer()`)
+* Implement reset button after a round is complete
+* Implement a modal pop-up to display correct answer

 ## How to run Code